bsurmanski/wlc/README.md

 ## Future

 ### 'Use' statement
 use statements will enable specific compiler extensions, or modify language syntax.
 Use statements will have a syntax of

     use extensionName

 extensions can have various effects ranging from syntactical preference (substituting symbols), to declaring new keywords, types, and behaviour.

 extensions will only affect the module they are declared in. 'use' extensions should not destructively modify the behaviour of the compiler, and Modules with 'use' extensions should be able to interface with those without.

 standard libraries will not include any 'use' statements.

 see 'Ideas' for some examples of possible 'use' extensions.

 There may be a set of extensions that are required for a 'conforming' compiler, and a 'embedded' standard can be created that does not have the extensions.

-### import(C)
-use clang to allow parsing the the interface of C headers, allowing the use calling C code within WL without the tedious task of creating wrapper modules.
-This may also extend to a *import(CPP)* statement in OWL.

 ### Tail call optimization
 self explanitory, avoids stack overflows, makes deep recursive function faster

 ## Ideas (Not necessarily future additions)

+### General Things
 structs are anologous to C structs. packing and allignment included

 for packed and alligned structs use syntax like struct(packed, allign(4)) { ... }